Press play to experience a sneak peek of The Sky Residences Living in this video.

-We strive to reinvent timeless.
-We like ours shaken… and stirred.
-We like different.
-We are relaxed and casual, backstage, inside the velvet ropes.
+Striving to reinvent timeless.
+Shaken… and stirred.
+Different.
+Relaxed and casual, backstage, inside the velvet ropes.
 Creating new stories with family and friends.
 It’s curtain time.

 Inspiration can come from anywhere.
-We did that.
-We looked high and low.
+High and low.
 Here and there.
 But never inside the box.
-We sought freeing experiences that bolster that fuel for life.
+Freeing experiences that bolster that fuel for life.
 Mission accomplished.
 Ready for takeoff.
 Buckle up.

 The architectural design of The Sky Residences at W Aspen is a modern-day translation and renaissance of the Mountain Chalet style that blends a recognizable mountain vernacular with contemporary details.

 The Mountain Chalet style originates from the European Alps, and various design iterations can be seen around the world, as well as in many US ski resort areas, including Aspen.
-The designed long-sloping roof forms originate from one- and two-story elements tending to bring down the mass and scale of the building.
-The Sky Residences will be designed and built with environmentally sustainable goals and materials.
+The long-sloping roof forms originate from one- and two-story elements tending to bring down the mass and scale of the building.
+The Sky Residences are designed and built with environmentally sustainable goals and materials.

 Embracing authenticity.
 Permeability of space.
 The unexpected.

 W ASPEN ROOF DECK WINTER VIEW RENDERING